A Clear Path to Concurrency in Swift 6.2

 With Swift 6.2, when using the NonisolatedNonsendingByDefault flag:

-• This behavior is more intuitive and avoids unintended performance penalties.
+@MainActor, they remain on the main thread. - This behavior is more intuitive and avoids unintended performance penalties.

 class Service {